THE META-EKPHRASIS RESIDENCE

 Theme

 Our approach to creativity and culture has been profoundly altered by digital technologies.
 They offer new perspectives on how we access and preserve cultural assets, enriching creative capital and strengthening our ability to communicate and interact with our cultural identities.
-Yet, emerging technologies have not yet identified and deployed those elements that could convey the essence of heritage, particularly in cultural heritage with monumental features, such as Byzantine art.

-The use of technology in cultural heritage produced a number of databases, visualisation tools, 3D immersive environments, multi-sensory interactions, and other simulations, which serve as platforms for aggregating digitised cultural resources and facilitating their use in innovative products and services.
+The use of technology in cultural heritage produced a number of databases, visualisation tools, 3D immersive environments, multi-sensory interactions, and other simulations, which serve as platforms for aggregating digitised cultural resources and facilitating their use and display in innovative products and services.

 One of the major issues with Byzantine monumental art as a cultural asset is its spiritual service.
 Any form of access to the cultural asset (analog or digital) must include as a key structural element the production of those processes that reveal the value of this service.
 The dialectic between the old (context) and the new (hyper-context) must be clear and distinct in the case of the digital environment, where the cultural asset is to be reintroduced into a new framework.
 As a result, the production of the processes by which the cultural element declares its service should generate a completely new framework.